 Wade believes that the foot design on bowl 2009-08 was not inspired by Sikyatki pots, but is an adaptation of the petroglyph drawing found on cliffs around First Mesa.
 Hand and foot designs were commonly used in these rock drawings to mark the passage of clans migrating and lines with dots were often carved into the rock to indicate the passage of time.
 The small size of the bowl suggests it was made for sale to Keam since it could be packed easily into tourist luggage, he added.

-In my discussion of jar 2005-16 in Appendix C, I defined six distinctive characteristics of Nampeyo’s Sikyatki revival pottery made from about 1900 until she became functionally blind about 1920:
+Ed Wade has an expert understanding of Hopi pottery (cf 2012, 2022), but can we find independent evidence that this small bowl is “by Nampeyo”?
+I believe we can.
+In my discussion of jar 2005-16 in Appendix B, I defined six distinctive characteristics of Nampeyo’s Sikyatki revival pottery made from about 1900 until she became functionally blind about 1920:

 1) A tension between linear and curvilinear elements, often represented as a contrast between heavy and delicate elements;